top of page

 Yoga or Yogam means ‘being one with nature’ or being ‘one with the Existence’ itself.
 The more we move ourselves away from nature, the more struggles we face in life.

-Is there even such a thing called the “happily-ever-after” aspect in life?
+Is there even such a thing as the “happily-ever-after” aspect in life?
 Well, let’s ask ourselves a question here.
 What’s that one thing that if I do in my life, then I don’t have to do anything more?
-What if I achieve that one thing which can make me truly feel happy and contented forever?
-The one and only option is to know who you truly are, by realizing your own Self.
+What if I achieve that one thing that can make me truly feel happy and contented forever?
+The only option is to know who you truly are by realising your own Self.
 There are absolutely no other options.
 All these life shortcuts and pleasures of life will not fetch you that ever-existing restfulness.

 You must know that you’re not going to attain anything.
 Only what is already there, that you will know or attain.
 What is ‘not’ there cannot be known or attained anyway.
 So, what you must know is this:

-“You are already a Jnani, Yogi or a Realized one.
-But because of life-time habits and conditioning, the mind, its illusory ideas and identifications are hiding your true nature from you.”
+“You are already a Jnani, Yogi or a Realised one.
+But because of lifetime habits and conditioning, the mind, its illusory ideas and identifications are hiding your true nature from you.”

 Your true nature and original true state is 'Mauna' (silence).
 From that true state of yours, you come out to function in the world.
 Or in other words, your true source state is 'Mauna', which means that you go out to the world to function temporarily from the state of silence and not the other way round.
 But you’re always anchored in your state of 'Mauna' (silence).